pudly/schmopera-hugo/content/articles/jon-lucretia.md

 Once the Male and Female Chorus take over and narrate the horrific act, Tarquinius' actions became slow-motion.
 Though the creative team chose a less explicit approach to the crime, the slow motion made it extremely disturbing.
 The audience is able to see Lucretia's face the entire time, while the Chorus and orchestra play crashing and clashing chords of agony - an effect dramatic choice that equally highlighted the power of the music, text, and acting abilities of the cast.

 Lucretia commits suicide robed in purple an obvious Christ image (Jesus was dressed in a purple robe after being scourged by Roman guards).
-After Lucretia's suicide the chorus puts the blind folds back on the characters, except for the young servant Lucia.
-Lucia was sung by [Carole Schultz](https://caroleschultz.com/).
+After Lucretia's suicide the chorus puts the blind folds back on the characters, except for the young servant Lucia (sung by [Carole Schultz](https://caroleschultz.com/)).
 Lucia's naïveté and adoration for Lucretia is evident during the entire opera, and yet after her suicide and the subsequent political maneuvers, Lucia cannot return to the blindness that the others did.

 Everyone seems to accept and return to their routine after her death.
 Perhaps this is Ms. Carlson's main point: with horrific rape as an example, the use of women in war and politics throughout the ages.
 While the Male Chorus takes the final minutes to state that Christianity will wipe away the suffering in 500 years, the Female Chorus wakes Lucretia and she seems to join the deity chorus.
 The rest of the players in her tragedy move on from her death - grim sight, contrasting the Christian message, and Lucretia having earned the right to observe humanity as a mythological creature.